maxnechaev/react-simple-boilerplate/README.md

 cd chatty
 npm i

-# to start the client
+# to start the server
 cd chatty_server && npm start

 # to start the client